-However, addictive disorders are treatable, and finding an effective treatment plan can help you recover from addiction and avoid relapse.
-Often, physical dependence characterized by withdrawal symptoms is assumed to be necessary for someone to be diagnosed with an addiction disorder, but the fact is that behavioral addiction can occur with all the negative consequences in a person's life minus the physical problems faced by people who compulsively participating in drug and alcohol abuse...
+Often physical dependence characterized by withdrawal symptoms is supposed to be required for someone to be diagnosed with an addiction disorder but the fact is that behavioral addiction can occur with all the negative consequences in a person's life minus....